Secret Warriors (Team White): Fictional team biography

-The Team White entered battle for the first time during the Skrulls' invasion of Earth.
-Manhattan became a warzone with Super-Skrulls devastating the city.
-The arrival of the Nick Fury-led team turned the tide of battle enough to rescue the combined forces of the Initiative and the Young Avengers from being killed by the Skrulls.
-Fury rallied all the other heroes together with his agents and began a series of hit and run attacks on the Skrull forces throughout the city.
-It took all of them just to take out a few Super Skrulls at a time.
-A better chance at defeating the Skrull invasion came at the sight of Thor's lightning calling them all to Central Park.
-There, the team gathered with all of the other assembled heroes and repelled the Skrull invasion.
-In the immediate aftermath of the heroes' victory, Fury and his agents quickly took their leave and went back underground.
+The Team White enters battle for the first time during the Skrulls' invasion of Earth.
+Nick Fury's team manages to rescue the combined forces of the Initiative and the Young Avengers from being killed by Skrulls.
+Fury rallies all the other heroes together with his agents and begins a series of hit and run attacks on the Skrull forces throughout the city.
+In the immediate aftermath of the heroes' victory, Fury and his agents quickly leave.

-During the Dark Reign storyline and the Nick Fury, Agent of Nothing arc, Nick Fury revealed his true agenda to the team.
-Hydra was bigger and more far reaching than he ever realized.
-It even had its tentacles in S.H.I.E.L.D. while he ran it.
-However, the Skrull attack and the dismantling of S.H.I.E.L.D. hit Hydra hard, giving Fury an opportunity to prepare for a new war against them while they reorganized.

-With S.H.I.E.L.D. being replaced by H.A.M.M.E.R., Hydra was moving to claim as many assets as it could before the U.S. government could, and the agents knew that Hydra would go after the Red Worm psy-ops facility next.
-The team needed to get there first to prevent Hydra from claiming such an asset.
-Hydra moved too quickly and the team arrived to witness Kraken and Gorgon personally overseeing the facility's evacuation.
-When they were in the process of executing two telepaths who were brain damaged by the rushed process of being awakened, Daisy Johnson ordered her team to move in.
-Kraken teleported away with the remaining telepaths, and Gorgon stayed behind to fight.
-He severely wounded Yo-Yo by chopping off both of her hands.
+During the Dark Reign storyline and the Nick Fury, Agent of Nothing arc, Nick Fury reveals his true intent to bring down Hydra, which has extended its influence into S.H.I.E.L.D.
+With S.H.I.E.L.D. being replaced by H.A.M.M.E.R., Hydra is moving to claim as many assets as it can before the U.S. government, and the agents knew that Hydra would go after the Red Worm psy-ops facility next.
+The team needs to get there first to prevent Hydra from claiming such an asset, but are unable to stop Hydra.
+Yo-Yo Rodriguez is attacked by Gorgon, who cuts off both of her hands.

-Johnson traveled to the Australian outback along with Druid to meet with Eden Fesi, who was another name on Fury's list of Caterpillars.
-He readily agreed to join, with Gateway's permission.
-Fury reached out to Dum-Dum Dugan for help.
+Daisy Johnson travels to the Australian outback along with Sebastian Druid to meet with Eden Fesi, who was another name on Fury's list of Caterpillars.
+He readily agrees to join, with Gateway's permission.
+Fury reaches out to Dum Dum Dugan for help.
 Dugan and many former S.H.I.E.L.D. agents had gone private in the wake of H.A.M.M.E.R.'s takeover and formed a Howling Commandos private military company.